I saw this in my Twitter ads this afternoon…$0.007 cost per engagement in the ad below– less than a penny.

 40.4% engagement rate– meaning nearly half the people who saw it clicked ‘Like’, commented, or shared.
 Normally 1% is pretty good for an ad.

 When you make one-minute selfie videos with someone well-known and target that person in your ads, your relevancy is sky-high.
 If you can’t meet them in person, get them on Zoom– perhaps via your podcast.
-If I made a video with Rich Schefren and target Rich Schefren on any network, my CTR and engagement will be off the charts.
+If I made a video with Rich Schefren and targeted Rich Schefren on any network, my CTR and engagement will be off the charts.
 And then, if I choose lead generation or conversion as my campaign objective, I’m hacking the system to drive low-cost sales.

 But if the person I’m co-creating content with doesn’t have much of an audience, there is not enough for the algo to work with.